TheAtticusProject/maud-extraction/README.md

 For the main MAUD dataset and baselines, see [github.com/TheAtticusProject/maud](http://github.com/TheAtticusProject/maud).

+**bugs**: The baselines reported in the papers are underperforming due to a training bug.
+See https://github.com/TheAtticusProject/maud-extraction/issues/1 .

 ## Installation
 ```
 pip install torch transformers tensorboard pandas scikit-learn tqdm